Skip to main content

 This format naturally closes the language gap.
 When an instructor shows you how to hold scissors, apply a facial mask, or execute a nail design, you do not need to decode a dense paragraph of text.
 You watch.
 You replicate.
 You improve.

 Written materials — textbooks, study guides, and licensing prep content — do require English reading skills.
-AVI recommends that students who are building their English proficiency take advantage of any available ESL resources in the community while enrolled, particularly as they prepare for the written state board exam.
+AVI recommends that students who are building their English proficiency take advantage of any available ESL resources (NO FINANCIAL AID FOR THIS PROGRAM) in the community while enrolled, particularly as they prepare for the written state board exam.
 The Vienna and Fairfax County area has robust ESL resources available through Fairfax County Public Schools Adult Education and local community organizations.

 A Student Body That Looks Like Northern Virginia